nkaretnikov/srs/README.md

 When there are no cards left, the summary is printed: the correct to total ratio and percentage.

+`-s` can be used to swap questions and answers.

 Example (Japanese numbers):
 ```
 ./srs numbers.txt